faustoFF/laravel-contextify/README.md

 Want more notification channels?
 You are welcome to [Laravel Notifications Channels](https://laravel-notification-channels.com/).

+This is useful when you need to control which channels receive specific notifications, for example, to avoid spam in certain channels or to send sensitive information only through specific channels.

 Also, you can override which queue (`default` queue by default) will be used to send a specific notification through a specific channel.
 This will be done in `contextify` config by key `notifications.list` like this:

 ```php